wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Radio interfaces, sometimes called WLANs.
+-   Radio interfaces, sometimes called WLANs.
 They should have one or more antenna connectors (or non-detachable antennas).

--   •One or more Ethernet interfaces:
+-   One or more Ethernet interfaces:

--   •One or more ports for local network (LAN)
+-   One or more ports for local network (LAN)

--   •One port for uplink (also called WAN)
+-   One port for uplink (also called WAN)

--   •Power input (5, 6, 7.5, 12V or other, usually DC).
+-   Power input (5, 6, 7.5, 12V or other, usually DC).
 It is really
     (really) important that the power supply matches the voltage!
     Sometimes the power is provided to the device through the same UTP cable that carries the Ethernet data: this is called Power-over-Ethernet (PoE).

--   •Power button (not always present).
+-   Power button (not always present).

--   •Reset button (often “hidden” in a small hole, can be pressed using a straightened paperclip).
+-   Reset button (often “hidden” in a small hole, can be pressed using a straightened paperclip).